amiraall14/smalljourneys/index.md

             padding: 20px;
         }
     </style>
-# Welcome to Amira's travel blog! 🏔️

-Come along as I share small bites of the world through my eyes
+# ☾⋆｡𖦹 °✩

+Welcome to Small Journeys, where I share simple journeys through France and beyond.
+Discover quiet places, local flavors, and the joy of humble travel, one bite and step at a time.
 ![Travel Image](pic1.png "Travel Adventures")

 ## Latest Blog Posts